codeearn/arabidopsis-maf-cap-accessions/README.md

 ├── AT5G65070.gff.clipped.gff : aligned position information for the AT5G65070
 ├── AT5G65080.all.out.fasta : mRNA regions for the AT5G65080
 ├── AT5G65080.gff.clipped.gff : aligned position information for the AT5G65070
-├── final.all.linear.tar.bz : all arabidopsis accessions.
+├── final.all.linear.tar.bz : all arabidopsis accessions.plantomlfetcher("/home/gaurav/Desktop/po.owl")
 ├── maf_aligned_ancestral_tree : ancestral tree for each of the indiviual.
 ├── maf_aligned_best : aligned regions for each of the indiviuals along with the visualization ├── maf_ancestral_sequence : ancestral sequences for each of them.